 When is Outlander season 5 released?

-Season 5 of Outlander will begin airing weekly on Sunday 16th February 2020 in the USA, meaning that the episode will arrive on Amazon Prime Video in the UK on Monday 17th February 2020.
+Season 5 of Outlander will begin airing weekly on Sunday 16th February 2020 in the USA, meaning that new episodes will arrive on Amazon Prime Video in the UK every Monday from 17th February 2020.

 What’s going to happen in Outlander season 5?